National Film and Television School

 DCM: The Last Cinema

-Another project that came from the friendships you form working so closely with other students.
-Here I was asked to help create a base for matte painting and also an old, rusting Cinema sign.
-I tracked the camera and modeled a low-resolution shell that covered an existing London cinema, UV mapped it and passed it onto the matte painter.
+Another project that came from the friendships you formed working so closely with other students.
+Here I was asked to help create a base for matte painting and also an old, rusting cinema sign.
+I tracked the camera and modeled a low-resolution shell that covered an existing London cinema, UV mapped it, and passed it onto the matte painter.
 The end result was just great, really captured the feeling of a cinema that had been left to ruin.

-The sign was modeled clean from an impact-style font and then I went in and chipped away it, removed bulbs, changed rotations and removed pieces to try and simulate age.
-Project work is something I do frequently now as a visualisation artist but back then, it was a brand new technique.
+The sign was modeled clean from an impact-style font and then I went in and chipped away it, removed bulbs, changed rotations, and removed pieces to show weathering and age.
+Projection work is something I do frequently now as a visualisation artist but back then, it was a brand-new technique.

 Cadaverblanca